 World's first radiology journal

-On 8th February 1896, the British Medical Journal invited Mr. Rowland, as a "Special Commissioner" to contribute a series of weekly articles on the potential medical applications of Roentgen's rays.
+As a medical student Sydney Rowland had worked as a medical journalist under the guidance of his uncle Ernest Hart the then editor of the BMJ .
+It was no great surprise then that on 8 February 1896, the British Medical Journal officially invited Mr. Rowland, as a "Special Commissioner" to contribute a series of weekly articles on the potential medical applications of Roentgen's rays.
 From February to June 1896, 13 articles were published, covering novel technical advances, emerging clinical radiography experimentation, and demonstrations of the new technology to the lay populace 4.
 In some respects this series of articles actually formed the first 'radiology journal' in all but name.

 As a 24-year old medical student, Rowland founded the Archives of Clinical Skiagraphy 1.
 The first issue, published in April or early May 1896, comprised 16 pages with a prefacing editorial, an article by Rowland on the basic methodology of taking a radiograph, or skiagram as he coined it, and six photographic plates of radiographs.
 Paid advertisements for x-ray equipment appeared on the final page 3.

 The journal appeared for a further three issues from 1896 to 1897.
-For its last (fourth) issue, published in May 1897, the word clinical name was changed to the Archives of Skiagraphy 3.
+For its last (fourth) issue, published in May 1897, the clinical part of the name was dropped, becoming the Archives of Skiagraphy 3.

 In the first article of the first issue Sydney Rowland set out in an editorial his hopes for the new discipline "The object of this publication is to put on record in permanent form some of the most striking applications of the New Photography to the needs of Medicine and Surgery" 2.